Deezguts/BetterCandyFix/README.md

 # This plugin will not receive any updates, aka discontinued.
 Use the current exist forks in the [original plugin](https://github.com/Gal009/BetterCandy).
+Or maybe the forks aren't exist.

 This is an updated version of BetterCandy, which was made by Gal009. https://github.com/Gal009/BetterCandy